Savannah Speech & Hearing Center

 Maddie Schmidt, Au.D.

 A native of Medina, Ohio, Maddie Schmidt graduated with her Bachelor’s of Science degree in Communication Sciences and Disorders from Bowling Green State University in 2018.
 She received her Doctorate of Audiology from Ohio University in early 2022, joining the audiology team at Savannah Speech & Hearing soon after.
-In her free time, she enjoys reading, spending time with her kitten Ziva, exploring downtown Savannah, enjoying our amazing southern food, and spending time at the beach with family and friends.
+In her free time, she enjoys reading, spending time with her kitties, Ziva and Jelly Bean, exploring downtown Savannah, enjoying our amazing southern food, and spending time at the beach with family and friends.

 LeighAnn Burke, BC-HIS